 Hatchbox ABS (Black)

-Hatchbox is one of the best suppliers of plastic on amazon.
-They vacuum seal their plastic, ship it on a spool, and offer it at a great rate of around $22 per kilogram.
+Hatchbox is one of the best suppliers of plastic.
+They vacuum seal their plastic, ship it on a spool, and allows every DIYer or expert experience 3D Printing with affordability.
 This black ABS filament (1.75mm) is great for any ABS part you may want to print.
 Hatchbox also offers several different colors of their plastic.
 Unfortunately for those who use 3mm plastic, Hatchbox appears to be discontinuing all of their 3mm filaments.

 Octave Natural ABS